Nobel-Justin/HaploHiC/manual/haplo_div.md

    -ed_step [i]  stop workflow at certain step.
 [5]
                   Note: step-NO. list:  1: splitBam;   2: sEndUKtoHap;  3: dEndUKtoHap;
                                         4: readsMerge; 5: dumpContacts
+   -fork    [i]  to run operations with N forks in parallel.
+[5]
+                  Note: 1) more forks, more memory consumed.
+                        2) step NO.1/4: maximum is the number of Hi-C PE bam files input. step NO.2/3: maximum is the chromosome count to deal.
+                        3) if set a large number, it's better to run NO.1 step alone first.

   # Options of step NO.1 #
    -flt_pe       discard PE-reads once either read has unqualitified alignment. [disabled]